Skip to main content

 newGuides you through creating a new Avalonia application.
 Covers template selection (avalonia.mvvm for desktop, avalonia.xplat for cross-platform), project creation with CommunityToolkit.Mvvm, compiled bindings setup, and developer tools installation.
 Accepts an optional app_name parameter.

 recreate-uiSets up an iterative design workflow for recreating a UI from a screenshot or image.
 The assistant writes AXAML, previews it using the DevTools MCP attach-to-file tool, takes screenshots to compare against the target, and keeps refining until the result matches.
 Accepts an optional theme parameter (light or dark).
-Requires a paid Accelerate license for the DevTools MCP integration.
+Requires an Avalonia license for the DevTools MCP integration.

 Setting up the MCP server